Lucknow: Media

 Lucknow has had an influence on the Hindi film industry as the birthplace of poet, dialogue writer and script writer K. P. Saxena, Suresh Chandra Shukla born 10 February 1954 along with veteran Bollywood and Bengali film actor Pahari Sanyal, who came from the city's well known Sanyal family.
 Several movies have used Lucknow as their backdrop including Vinod Kumar’s 1968 film Mere Huzoor, Shashi Kapoor's Junoon, Muzaffar Ali's Umrao Jaan and Gaman, Satyajit Ray's Shatranj ke khiladi.
 Ismail Merchant's Shakespeare Wallah, PAA, the 2022 Hindi feature film Vikram Vedha and Shailendra Pandey's JD.
 In the movie Gadar: Ek Prem Katha Lucknow was used to depict Pakistan, with locations including Lal Pul, the Taj Hotel and the Rumi Darwaza used in Tanu Weds Manu.
 Some parts of Ladies vs Ricky Bahl, Bullett Raja, Ishaqzaade, Ya Rab and Dabangg 2 were shot in Lucknow or at other sites nearby.
 A major section of the Bollywood movie, Daawat-e-Ishq starring Aditya Roy Kapur and Parineeti Chopra was shot in the city as was Baawre, an Indian TV drama, airing on the Life OK channel.
 The government has announced to develop two film cities in Lucknow.

+In addition, several Bengali films have also been shot in the city.
+The prominent ones include Deya Neya, Badshahi Angti (film), Aschhe Abar Shabor, Ami, Shey O Shakha and Aboyer Biye(1957).

 The news channel Bharat Samachar is headquartered in Lucknow.
 Newspaper services in the city include Amar Ujala, Dainik Jagran, Hindustan Times, The Times of India and Dainik Bhaskar.

 The Pioneer newspaper, headquartered in Lucknow and started in 1865, is the second-oldest English-language newspaper in India still in production.
 The country's first prime minister Jawaharlal Nehru founded The National Herald in the city prior to World War II with Manikonda Chalapathi Rau as its editor.

 One of the earliest All India Radio stations has been operational in Lucknow since 1938.

 FM radio transmission started in Lucknow in 2000.
 The city has the following FM radio stations: